 The authors thank the American Institute of Mathematics for hosting us at the workshop Painlevé Equations and Their Applications where this work was started.
 ECB is grateful to the Heilbronn Institute for Mathematical Research for support.
 AP is supported by Russian Science Foundation grant No.17-11-01126.
-JBC is supported in part by a grant from the NSF..
+JBC is supported in part by a grant from the NSF.
+SB is partially supported by PRIN 2015 "Number Theory and Arithmetic Geometry".